frictionlessdata/fellows/docs/onboarding.md

   *   Use emojis liberally :-)
   *   Use threads to keep a conversation in a thread
   *   You can set your notifications under ‘Preferences’
-*   We’ll use Slack to answer check-in questions every-other week.
-I will post questions Thursday evening, and you will have until the end of Friday to answer these questions.
-They won’t take too long - don’t worry!
+*   We’ll use Slack to answer fun check-in questions every Monday!

 ### What to do when you have a question: